kivy-garden/contextmenu/README.md

 ![Example of ContextMenuDivider without text](https://raw.githubusercontent.com/kivy-garden/garden.contextmenu/master/doc/menu-divider-01.png)

-Menu widget that also contains an instance of `Label`.
+It also contains an instance of `Label` which is not visible if you don't set it any text.

 ```python
 ContextMenuTextItem: